zibhub/GNDMS/installation-guide/index.md

 modifies the configuration in the database.

-To enable it, after having startet the globus container with deployed GNDMS once, please edit `$GNDMS_MONI_CONFIG` and set `monitor.enabled=true`.
+To enable it, after having startet the globus container with deployed GNDMS once (as described in the previous section), please edit `$GNDMS_MONI_CONFIG` such that `monitor.enabled` is set to `true` and restart the globus container.

-Finally, please restart globus.
 The monitoring shell will be running now.
 You have nearly finished the installation at this point.
-All that is left to do, is to actually configure GNDMS for the chosen community grid.
+All that is left to do, is to actually configure GNDMS for the chosen community grid platform.

 **NOTE** *The shell is accessed via localhosts network interface and protected with a clear-text password only.
 Do not make the monitoring